 Starting from issue 75, every issue of Love Patchwork & Quilting magazine is featuring a new quilt block from the Paws and Pluses series by Sarah Griffiths.
-We kicked things off in issue 75 with the centre design (scroll down to see), and we’ll be adding every new block in the series to this gallery of quilt blocks to inspire you to sew modern Bear Paw Quilt blocks.
-You can find the links to where to get each of these patterns below too!
+We kicked things off in issue 75 with the centre design (scroll down to see), and this month we’re finishing the series by making the medallion corner blocks and dot blocks (scroll down to see), and showing you how to assemble your finished Modern Bear Paw Quilt.

 This post is for everyone who’s joining in at home.
 Keep reading to find out how much fabric you’ll need to make the whole quilt, see the finished quilt diagram and discover Sarah’s top tips for sewing your quilt.